Simiine/CI-Project-2/README.md

 ### Lighthouse
 #### Desktop
-All sections of the game scored vary high in all areas, only changing slight in some areas by 1 - 3 points.
+All sections of the game scored very high in all areas, only changing slightly in some areas by 1 - 3 points.
 All sections of the game except for the high scores section scored 100 across all areas.
-The highscores section of the game scored 97 in accesibility.
+The high scores section of the game scored 97 in accessibility.
 ![lighthouse desktop picture](assets/images/lighthouse-desktop.png)

 #### Mobile
-All sections of the game scored vary high in all areas, only changing slight in some areas by 1 - 3 points.
+All sections of the game scored very high in all areas, only changing slightly in some areas by 1 - 3 points.
 All sections of the game except for the high scores section scored 100 in accessibility, best practices and SEO, while scoring 99 in performance.
-The highscores section of the game scored 97 in accesibility.
+The high scores section of the game scored 97 in accessibility.
 ![lighthouse mobile picture](assets/images/lighthouse-mobile.png)

 # Bugs